yeager-j/devcamp.io/README.md

 # Devcamp.io
-A game of Connect Four written using the MEAN Stack.
+A forum and blog software written in the MEAN Stack.

 ## Techologies
 - **MongoDB**: MongoDB is used for storing users, threads, replies, blogs, etc. MongoDB is the obvious choice when working with Node.js